21 Years Old?

 Juniper, Angelica Root, Cardamon, Cassia bark, Clove, Coriander, Hyssop, Licorice Root, Lemon Verbena and Sweet Orange

-The name Hoodoo pays homage the black magic and mysticism brought to the Southern United States by immigrants from Africa and the Caribbean.
+The name Hoodoo pays homage to black magic and mysticism brought to the Southern United States through African and Caribbean influences.
 Elements of the Hoodoo tradition are deeply embedded in Southern culture, especially blues music.

 notes of dried fruits and hints of toffee caramel that highlight a depth of bittersweet earthy spices.